a variety of vegetables and fish with nutrients to eat during menopause

 As a health communications expert, I’ve done my fair share of researching and educating about the importance of eating a well-balanced and nutrient-rich diet.
 The top benefits, from my perspective, include:

-• Having the energy you need to stay active throughout the day.
+• Maintaining the energy to stay active all day long.

-• Lowering the risk of some diseases like heart disease and diabetes.
+• Lowering the risk of certain diseases such as heart disease and diabetes.

 However, it was only when I became a member of the menopause community that I began to grasp the link between the foods I was eating and the symptoms I was experiencing.